aertslab/ToucanJS/README.md

 * info for files, regions, features
 * grouping of features per TF, name, file

 ## CR's

 * offcanvas sidebar => proposal : fix sidebar with tabs, possibility to have multiple tabs open simultanously
+* get sequences => web worker ?

 ## PR's

 * multiple GFF one after another (different features, same regions) => only first GFF is drawn
+* when zoomed scroll to top => feature on positive strand is not fully visible